ryangreenio/greensontour/src/posts/top-things-to-do-in-reykjavik-in-a-day.md

   - Couple
   - Adventure
 ---
-# Top Things To Do In Reykjavik In A Day

 Reykjavik is the capital city of Iceland, a beautiful country located between Greenland and Norway, and slightly North East of the UK.

 With a total of 376,000 people living in Iceland, Reykjavik makes up half of the Icelandic population (135,688).